-In December 2007, the Company issued \$1.15 billion principal amount of 2.125% junior subordinated convertible debentures due December 15, 2037, to two initial purchasers in a private offering.
-The debentures are subordinated in right of payment to any future senior debt of the Company and are effectively subordinated in right of payment to the liabilities of the Company's subsidiaries.
-The debentures are convertible, subject to certain conditions, into shares of the Company's common stock at an initial conversion rate of 29.2783 shares of common stock per one thousand dollar principal amount of debentures, representing an initial conversion price of approximately \$34.16 per share of common stock.
-As of March 31, 2009, none of the conditions allowing holders of the debentures to convert had been met.
-The conversion rate will be subject to adjustment for certain events as outlined in the indenture governing the debentures, including in the event the Company pays a cash dividend on its common stock, but will not be adjusted for accrued interest.
-As a result of a cash dividend of \$0.339 per share paid in February 2009, the conversion rate was adjusted to 31.1918 shares of common stock per \$1,000 of principal amount of debentures, representing a conversion price of approximately \$32.06 per share of common stock.
-The Company received net proceeds of \$1,127.0 million after deduction of issuance costs of \$23.0 million.
-The debt issuance costs are recorded in long-term other assets and are being amortized to interest expense over 30 years.
-Interest is payable in cash semiannually in arrears on June 15 and December 15, beginning on June 15, 2008.
-Interest expense related to cash payments for fiscal 2009 totaled \$24.3 million, and was included in interest expense on the consolidated statement of income.
-The debenture is greater or less than certain thresholds beginning with the semi-annual interest during any semiannual interest period commencing on December 15, 2017 (the maximum amount of contingent interest that will ac
+The Company's \$1.15 billion principal amount of 2.125% junior subordinated convertible debentures due December 15, 2037, are subordinated in right of payment to any future senior debt of the Company and are effectively subordinated in right of payment to the liabilities of the Company's subsidiaries.
+The debentures are convertible, subject to certain conditions, into shares of the Company's common stock at an initial conversion rate of 29.2783 shares of common stock per \$1,000 principal amount of debentures, representing an initial conversion price of approximately \$34.16 per share of common stock.
+As of March 31, 2010, none of the conditions allowing holders of the debentures to convert had been met.
+As a result of cash dividends paid since the issuance of the debentures, the conversion rate has been adjusted to 32.9544 shares of common stock per \$1,000 of principal amount of debentures, representing a conversion price of approximately \$30.34 per share of common stock.